EmmanuelDevienne/EmmanuelDevienne/README.md

 I have a strong foundation in Python and web application development with Django, which led me to develop an interest in cybersecurity.

-I am now a Bug Bounty Hunter at HackerOne and YesWeHack.
+I'm now a BugBounty Hunter at HackerOne and YesWeHack.

 I regularly practice on platforms such as TryHackMe and HackTheBox by participating in CTFs.

-I recommend [HackTheBox Academy](https://referral.hackthebox.com/mzw44UJ) to learn about cybersecurity!
+I recommend [HackTheBox Academy](https://referral.hackthebox.com/mzw44UJ) to learn about cybersecurity !

 <h3 align="left">TryHackMe :</h3>
 Rank : 0xD [God]<br/>